Topographic isolation

 The topographic isolation of a summit is the minimum horizontal distance to a point of equal elevation, representing a radius of dominance in which the peak is the highest point.
-It can be calculated for small hills and islands as well as for major mountain peaks and can even be calculated for submarine summits.
-Mount Everest, the highest point on Earth, has an undefined isolation, since there are no higher points to reference.
+It can be calculated for small hills and islands, major mountain peaks, and even submarine summits.
+Mount Everest, the highest point on Earth, has an undefined isolation, since there is no higher point to reference.

 Because topographic isolation can be difficult to determine, a common approximation is the distance to a peak called the nearest higher neighbour (NHN).

 Isolation table

 The following sortable table lists Earth's 40 most topographically isolated summits.